shadhin39/ODCMS/README.md

 # Project Overview
 * With this website, patients can do a live chat with active doctors about medical problems.
 Also, patients can see a list of doctors and hospitals with details.

-# How to run "ODCMS" android app
+# How to run "ODCMS"

 - Download Visual Studio 2019 Community
 - Install the Visual Studio installer